hep-tycoon/hep-tycoon/resources/edtext.md

  * Quadrupole magnets
   + These magnets focus the beam in one direction
  * RF accelerators
+  + these devices use electric fileds to accelerate the beam according to Lorenz law.
+This force tells us that a magnetic field can only change a particles direction, and an electric field can only change its acceleration
  * Kicker magnets
  * Beam dump
  * Collimaters